Bealby/Milestone-Project-2/README.md

 ---

 The aim of this website is to provide an insight into the life of my Papa, Jack Fairfield, during his time in the second world war.
-During which time Jack Fairfield wrote an extensive journal while serving under the Royal Army Ordinance Corp.
+During the war Jack Fairfield wrote an extensive journal while serving under the Royal Army Ordinance Corp.

-This Website is a taster, aiming to entice curiosity into Jack Fairfield's journey, through the second wold war, increasing users desire to learn more.
+This Website is a taster, aiming to entice curiosity into Jack Fairfield's journey through the second wold war, increasing users desire to learn more from journal.

 The Website will mainly be for family and friends who have been very keen to learn more about Jack Fairfield's life.
 As the Website expands however,